ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.homeconnect/README.md

 ## Homeconnect Adapter for ioBroker

-## Voraussetzungen vor der Installation

-Es muß mindestens Node.js Version 16 installiert sein!!

-Für den Adapter wird eine ClientID benötigt.
-Nutze die Einstellungen um jeden Schritt der Registrierung zu erreichen.

 ## Requirements before installation

-At least Node.js version 16 must be installed!
+At least Node.js version 18 must be installed!

 A ClientID is required for the adapter.
 Use the settings for each step to register.